 The reason the idea of ‘testing the market’ sounds good is everyone wants to earn more money on their sale.
-The reason it doesn’t work is because there are other homes on the market and readily available information for all buyers.
+The reason it doesn’t work is that there are other homes on the market and readily available information for all buyers.
 The homes priced right will attract the buyers – buyers shopping these days know prices very well and by comparing many homes for sale it’s obvious to them when one is priced carelessly.

 Using the example above a normal market might have an average of 11 homes selling each week in the 200-300k price range.
-That seems like good new until you look into how many homes are for sale in that range.
+That seems like good news until you look into how many homes are for sale in that range.
 There were over 200 on the market at the time and that’s 200 competitors.

-How with a report indicating a list price of $254,900 is a property priced 7% too high going to sell in market were only 5% of the homes listed for sale each week sell?
+How with a report indicating a list price of $254,900 is a property priced 7% too high going to sell in a market where only 5% of the homes listed for sale each week sell?
 Even if no other listings entered the market in that range the high priced home would take 15-20 months to sell.
-Understand, addition competition will keep entering the market, the house priced 6% too high will not sell when there a so many others available at more competitive prices.
+Understand, addition competition will keep entering the market, the house priced 6% too high will not sell when there are so many others available at more competitive prices.

-The only chance of it selling at it’s higher price is if the markets average sale price increase 7% and that would take a minimum of 12 months in a fast growth market.
+The only chance of it selling at it’s the higher price is if the markets average sale price increase 7% and that would take a minimum of 12 months in a fast growth market.

 The seller who prices too high will probably have to make one or two price reductions before they find themselves in the correct price range.
 If it takes them 30 days to “test” each of their new prices it could be 60+ days before they are in the range of receiving an offer.